Rioichi03/Rioichi03/README.md

 ### Hi there 👋

-- 🔭 I have worked on multiple machine/deep learning projects including a Personalized disease prediction system as well as an Epiletic seizure classification system based on EEG data
+- 🔭 I have worked on multiple machine/deep learning as well as data analysis projects.
 - 🌱 I’m currently learning various ways in which we can make our life easier with Artificial intelligence and Machine learning
 - 👯 I’m looking to collaborate/contibute on AIML | Data science projects